 By Carla Slater Kettrick

 Managing a company’s project portfolio is not unlike managing a client’s personal financial investment portfolio.
-A financial investment portfolio begins with developing a strategy to meet personal financial objectives.
+A financial investment portfolio begins with developing a strategy to meet personal financial objectives, which means investing in things that they feel will benefit them, from bitcoin to oil (click for more information on this).
 The strategy, whether the client is investing for growth or income, determines the mix of investments needed to achieve those objectives.
 The portfolio is then managed and assessed regularly to ensure that it remains aligned to achieve the desired outcomes.
 The same is true for project portfolio managment (PPM).
 PD-Trak Project Portfolio Management Software gives companies the necessary tools to manage their project portfolios more effectively.

 “A critical mistake is to think that PPM is fundamentally the management of multiple projects.
 This is not so.
 PPM is the management of the project portfolio so as to maximize the contribution of projects to the overall welfare and success of the enterprise”, says Harvey Levine in his book Project Portfolio Management – A Practical Guide to Selecting Projects, Managing Portfolios, and Maximizing Benefits.
 Senior leadership must develop a project portfolio management mindset.
 They must focus the entire organization on the key strategic objectives and balance priorities.
 Managing the company portfolio is about maximizing the assets of the company to achieve overall success.
 Executives have a fiduciary responsibility to prioritize projects and balance resources.
 Projects must be aligned with the firm’s strategy and objectives, effectively use the firm’s resources, and must contribute to the firm’s current health as well as position it for future success.
 The portfolio must support the strategy.